As a parent, you’re already adept at the challenges that come with kids. But have you thought about actually working with children too?

-You may be able to offer academic tutoring to support children with their school studies.
+You may be able to offer academic online tutoring to support children with their school studies.
 Or if your skills lie elsewhere, you may be able to provide teaching in extra-curricular activities, such as music or additional languages.

 If you’re used to running round after your own kids, what’s a couple more, right?

 Childminding doesn’t require any specialist qualifications or training, although you will have to register with the appropriate authorities.
 And if you’re already accustomed to tending the needs of kids, the challenges – and rewards – of this profession will come naturally to you.